-Oracle Database - Optimizing Hardware PlatformsRunning Better For Less
+Oracle Database - Optimizing Hardware PlatformsOptions for determining the best fit

 Exadata is recognized as the gold-standard platform for running Oracle Database Enterprise Edition, and for good reason.
 It is a high-performance, customized, single-purpose system built to do nothing but run EE better than any competing platform, and that it does.
 It is also expensive.
 In situations where Exadata may be cost-prohibitive there are other, less costly options that provide similar benefits.

 - Oracle Database Appliance (ODA) is also a single-purpose system but does not require expensive Exadata Software.

 - Its Capacity-on-Demand (COD) CPU core activation feature allows deployment of only the number of cores required, with the option to activate additional cores as needed, a very significant factor in controlling licensing costs.